 I love maple syrup and so does my family, so I gave this recipe a try.
 It's well worth the effort!
 I make these ribs often, and I never have leftovers.
 With two teenage boys who like to eat, this main dish is a real winner.—Linda Kobeluck, Ardrossan, Alberta

 These pork chops make a quick company dish.
 Our family enjoys them on the grill, as the summer weather in our part of the country is hot and muggy.
 In the wintertime, they're wonderful prepared in the broiler. —Blanche Babinski, Minto, North Dakota

 My husband grills up his luscious ribs recipe for our family of five at least once a month in the summer.
 The sweet-and-sour barbecue sauce is the perfect condiment for the moist tender meat.
 Serve it with other finger-licking foods like corn on the cob. —Kim Braley, Dunedin, Florida

 The combination of tender grilled pork and an irresistible sauce will have you licking your fingers.
-Be ready to add this dish, a finalist in America's Best Loved Recipe Contest, to your list of summer favorites! —Esther J. Danielson, San Marcos, California
+Be ready to add this dish to your list of summer favorites! —Esther J. J. Danielson, San Marcos, California